blessnetwork/blessnet/TUTORIAL.md

 the project when it is redeployed.
 ```

-Take note of your friendly url, you can share this around to execute this function and send the return type back to the user as a publically accessible trigger.
+Take note of your friendly URL, you can share this around to execute this function and send the return type back to the user as a publicly accessible trigger.

 We've returned you to published CID for IPFS as well, so you can verify the contents of the package.

 ### I see this big red text, and bless-deploy.key

 `Bless Network` is permissionless, decentralized, and out of anyone's control.
-The community is free to stand up it's own nodes, and translation ingress'.
+The community is free to stand up its own nodes, and translation ingress'.
 As such, you should keep track of the `bls-deploy.key`, as this file will allow you to update the function that was deployed on `IPFS` to the existing `Ingress Name`.

-## Some other items of reguard
+## Some other items of regard

 Now that you've finished the tutorial and you are ready to go build, let's take a step back to recap what you've learned, and finalize some other topics we introduced at the start of the tutorial.